 Call 0207 504 1300 now to challenge and defend a Winding up Petition

-A Winding up Petition is a court order issued against a company that fails to pay its debts on time.
+A Winding up Petition is issued by the court for presentation upon a company that has failed to pay its debts on time.
 A Winding-up Petition (usually obtained by an unsatisfied creditor) forces an insolvent company into compulsory liquidation.

 Consequences of a Petition

 The serving of a Winding up Petition should concern you (the debtor / company director) because Section 127 of the Insolvency Act 1986 is immediately triggered.

 To regain control of the company and stop the Winding up Process, you (the debtor / director) must clear the debt before the court hearing.
 This shows your business is solvent and able to pay its debts on time.

-7 working days after the petition has been served, the petitioner / creditor can publicise the Winding up in the London Gazette newspaper, which publishes statutory notices and is the UK Government's primary journal of record.
+7 working days after the petition has been served, the petition creditor can publicise the Winding up in the London Gazette newspaper, which publishes statutory notices and is the UK Government's primary journal of record.